razoraze123/TEST/README.md

 * `LINKS_FILE_PATH` – text file listing product URLs.
 Defaults to `BASE_DIR/liens_clean.txt`.

+A minimal template file `custom_suffixes.example.py` is included in the repository.
+Copy it to `custom_suffixes.py` and edit it to provide your own suffixes.

 Set the environment variables to override these locations when running the scripts.